 The athletic young man, named Jason, spoke up again, “Okay.
 Let’s see if we can make a list of what we know.
 First, as I and others have testified, baptism is not an act of salvation.
 But does have something to do with salvation.
 So that’s one point.
 Second, some think babies should be baptized, as some form of protection.
 But it didn’t stop me from lying at my confirmation or prevent the sinful life I led until I was saved.
 Then some of us think we should only be baptized after being saved.
 That would make baptism a public witness of something that has already happened.
 So what’s the big deal?
 Why is it so important?
 Isn’t the fact that I’m saved much more important than the fact that I’m baptized?
 So why does one Church concentrate on baptism and another one concentrate on being saved?

-A young girl, named Lucy, spoke up now, “In either case, it seems, nothing truly miraculous happens at the time of the baptism, nor at the time of confirmation.
+A young girl, named Lucy, spoke up now, “In either case nothing truly miraculous happens at the time of the baptism, nor at the time of confirmation.
 It is just a public ritual confirming that the one baptized is now a member of the Church.
 If the child is not born into a Christian family, why would the parents want it baptized?
 So the infant baptism is merely a confirmation that the parents are Christians who intend to provide a Christian oriented home for their child.
 But they would do that anyway.
 The miracle occurs when the person accepts Jesus as Savior.
 That event is usually a very private event.
-The public ritual of Baptism is simply confirmation of the miracle of salvation.
-Baptism, it seems to me, is a membership ritual.”
+The public ritual of baptism is simply confirmation of the miracle of salvation.
+Baptism, so far as I can tell, is a membership ritual.”

 We had reached our camping spot near the shore of the Jordan River.
 Everyone was setting up tents and camp stoves were being fired up for cooking.
 Our dinners had, apparently, tabled the discussion.